 Fix: Redesign fuel system and fuel quantity gauging system.

-Status: Production cut-in at P-100 (Mar 03).
-Retrofit complete by Dec 06.
+Status: Production cut-in at P-100 (Mar 03). (b)(5)

 Joint Precision Airdrop System (JPADS)

 JPADS will provide the means to meet the COCOM requirement of sustaining combat power using high altitude, precision airdrop, as a direct and theater delivery method, into a dynamic, dispersed, and unsecure battlespace.
 This must be done with speed and flexibility to provide an optional capability previously unavailable to the COCOM, and to enable decisive operational superiority.